 25 Ways to Organize Your Kitchen for Weight Loss Success

 It's so easy to let your kitchen become a magnet for chaos, especially when it takes a backseat to your list of more pressing chores.
-Cleaning out the fridge, reworking how your space is organized, decluttering cabinets—who has the time?
+Cleaning out the fridge, reworking how your space is organized, decluttering cabinets—who has the time for proper kitchen organization?
 We really do understand that it seems like a lot of work, but we also know that a crazy kitchen can make healthy eating much more difficult.
-That's we've compiled the concrete tips you need to make the job—and your space—far less overwhelming.
+That's why we've compiled the concrete tips you need to make the job—and your space—far less overwhelming.
 There really are some simple ways to get your kitchen under control so that you can easily find everything you need.
 From snacks to gadgets, having a space that you feel sane in can help ensure you keep up a healthy lifestyle with minimal effort once you're all set up!

 Have you ever desperately searched your pantry looking for a particular spice only to go out and buy a new one—and find the one you were originally looking for later?
 Yes, us too!
 An easy solution: alphabetize your herbs and spices!
 "It really helps!
 We've definitely struggled more than once to find the right spice and end up buying extra of something we already have," says Karena Dawn and Katrina Hodgson of Tone It Up.
 "Get your spice drawer organized for easy access to all the flavors your food may need—and have fun with it, too.
 You can choose fun jars and get creative with labels."
-The it girl of spices right now is turmeric; find out 14 Reasons People Are Obsessed With Turmeric!
+The it-girl of spices right now is turmeric; find out 14 Reasons People Are Obsessed With Turmeric!

 If you don't have cutting boards in your line of sight, it's tough to get your fresh fruits and veggies sliced, diced, and ready for action.
 Tricia Griffin, RD, CSSD suggests keeping an array of different sized cutting boards stacked and leaning against your backsplash.
 "That's how I remember to use fresh veggies and fruits in my meals," she reveals.
 Go ahead and splurge on ones that you find aesthetically pleasing—choose colors you feel good looking at!